Bury pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Bury?

-On 25 June 2026, Grass is the dominant pollen source in Bury. cypress are also present but at lower levels. willow, alder, birch, and hazel are not currently active.
+On 16 July 2026, Artemisia is the dominant pollen source in Bury. cypress and grass are also present but at lower levels. willow, alder, birch, and hazel are not currently active.

 When is pollen season in Bury?